Let’s say you need to compress a JPEG image on Linux — how do you do it?

 But that requires effort.

-In this post we look at using a command line tool to quickly compress images on Linux.
+So in this post we show you a command line tool that lets you quickly compress jpeg images on Linux, without any fuss.

 How to Install jpegoptim on Ubuntu